 The United States is unique among countries with radioactive waste in that it defines much of the waste by its origin rather than by its radiological characteristics (see Appendix C for a more detailed description of U.S. nuclear waste definitions).
-DOE's radioactive waste management policy, set forth in DOE Order 435.1, Radioactive Waste Management, currently classifies waste by source and method of production (such as high-level liquid waste from plutonium production), certain technical criteria (including overall radioactivity levels) or some combination of those factors.
-Over many years of environmental cleanup at DOE EM sites, various parties have suggested updating DOE Order 435.1 to provide greater clarity in definitions of nuclear waste, including suggestions to move toward defining waste based on radiological characteristics.
-States have concerns about making any changes to DOE Order 435.1 because of the potential impact on agreed-upon strategies for disposing of waste from the cleanup sites, as well as possible ripple effects on waste disposition pathways throughout the weapons complex.
-The FTF emphasizes that DOE must consult with states to understand potential issues and challenges before adopting any changes to official waste definitions.
+The statutory definitions for radioactive waste classify it largely by source and method of production (such as high-level liquid waste from plutonium production), certain technical criteria (including overall radioactivity levels) or some combination of those factors.
+Over years of environmental cleanup at DOE EM sites, many groups have suggested reforms of the U.S. waste classification system and definitions to provide greater clarity in definitions of nuclear waste, including suggestions to move toward defining waste based on radiological characteristics.
+In 2019, DOE issued a public notice stating its intention (affirmed in a second notice in December 2021) to interpret risk-based aspects of the language of the statutory definition for HLW.
+DOE's interpretation provides the technical criteria that can be applied to individual waste streams on a case-by-case basis to determine whether the standard for HLW has been met.
+States have concerns about the Department's HLW interpretation because of the potential impact on agreed-upon strategies for disposing of waste from the cleanup sites, as well as potential effects on other wastes and their disposition pathways throughout the weapons complex.
+DOE has stated: "The Department will work closely with State and local officials, regulators, tribal governments, and stakeholders, on a site-by-site basis, to ensure compliance with applicable programmatic requirements and regulatory agreements before classifying any reprocessing waste as non-HLW under the HLW interpretation or consequent disposal decisions."
+The FFTF urges DOE to adhere to this commitment and to consult with states to understand potential issues and challenges related to changes to legal waste definitions and their application.

-Greater Than Class C Waste Disposal
+Greater-Than-Class C Low-Level Radioactive Waste Disposal

-Greater Than Class C (GTCC) waste is a category of low-level waste (LLW) that contains concentrations of radionuclides that exceed the limits established by the Nuclear Regulatory Commission for Class C LLW.
-Decisions have not been made on how and where GTCC waste will be disposed of.
+Greater- than-Class C (GTCC) low-level radioactive waste (LLW) contains concentrations of radionuclides that exceed the limits established by the Nuclear Regulatory Commission for Class C LLW.
+DOE has not yet issued a Record of Decision for the disposal of GTCC LLW.
 In accordance with congressional direction, DOE released a final Environmental Impact Statement (EIS) in 2016 that analyzed alternatives for disposal of GTCC waste.
 The EIS identified the WIPP geologic repository or land disposal at generic commercial facilities as the preferred alternative.
-In October 2018, DOE announced plans for an environmental assessment to allow disposal of GTCC at the Waste Control Specialists facility in Texas.
-The FFTF encourages DOE to make a final decision on a disposal location with the consent of the host state to allow removal of this high-risk waste from cleanup sites.
+In October 2018, DOE issued the Environmental Assessment (EA) for the disposal of GTCC Low-Level Radioactive Waste and GTCC-Like Waste at Waste Control Specialists (WCS), Andrews County, Texas.
+On October 1, 2020, NRC staff recommended combining the proposed rulemaking to promulgate requirements for the near-surface